1966 Indianapolis 500: Start

 As the field came down the main stretch for the start, Billy Foster was among those jockeying for position.
 As the green flag fell, he nearly touched wheels with Gordon Johncock and lost control.
 He spun directly into the outside wall, just beyond the start/finish line, and triggered a huge pileup.
 Sixteen cars were involved, with debris and loose wheels bouncing all over the racing surface.

 As the drivers instinctively scurried out of their machines to avoid possible flames (although no significant fires had broken out), A. J. Foyt became the only driver casualty of the incident.
 He injured his hand climbing over the catch fence on the outside of the track.
 He was checked out at the infield hospital, and cleared to drive relief if needed.
 One spectator was hit by a wheel from the crash.

 Of the sixteen cars, eleven were damaged beyond repair.
 The red flag came out, and after the cleanup, the race lined up for a restart with only 22 cars.
 The red flag delay was about 1 hour and 24 minutes.

 When the race was restarted, the field took several warm up laps, and restarted single file.
 The yellow light came back on almost immediately when Johnny Boyd crashed in turn 1 on the first green lap.

 Race

 The early half of the race was dominated by Lloyd Ruby, who was seeking his first win in the Indianapolis 500.
 However, a bad pit stop resulted in Ruby losing a couple of laps and he went on to finish 11th.
 Jackie Stewart dominated the second half of the race, leading 40 laps.
-Stewart was leading by a little over a lap before he began to suffer from low oil pressure with tenlaps to go.
+Stewart was leading by a little over a lap before he began to suffer from low oil pressure with ten laps to go.
 Stewart parked his car in turn four, and briefly attempted to push the car back to the pits.
 Eventually Stewart abandoned the machine, and walked back to the garage area.

 Graham Hill inherited the lead, led the final ten laps, and won the race.
 His original margin of victory was 42 seconds over second place, Jim Clark, pending the final results.